Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Integer-complete dense parametric algorithms

 \RIAF{} works as a post-order traversal of the symbolic reachability tree, keeping valuations that permit to go into branches reaching $\LocsTarget$ and cutting off branches leading to a deadlock or looping without any occurrence of~$\LocsTarget$.
-More precisely, \RIAF{} uses three sets of valuations: \begin{enumerate} \item \KGood{} contains the set of valuations that indeed satisfy AF, recursively computed by calling \RIAF{}; \item \KBlock{} allows to cut off branches leading to deadlock or looping, by keeping only valuations in the complement of the first state in that branch; \item \KLive{} is necessary to forbid reaching states from which no transition can be taken for any $\edge$, even after some delay. \end{enumerate}
+More precisely, \RIAF{} uses three sets of valuations: \begin{enumerate} \item \KGood{} contains the set of parameter valuations that indeed satisfy AF, recursively computed by calling \RIAF{}; \item \KBlock{} allows to cut off branches, for instance leading to deadlock or looping, by keeping only parameter valuations in the complement of the first state in that branch: imagine we have a guard $2\leq \clock\leq \param$, but selecting $\param<2$ we effectively cut the branch off.
+Now, for each branch we need to ensure that it always either goes to $\LocsTarget$ (giving the constraint \KGood), or we cannot take it (constraint \KBlock), hence the union in the algorithm (\cref{algo:RIAF:union}).
+Note that for completeness we need also parameters cutting some branches that do go to \LocsTarget, provided they still allow at least one branch to go there: for instance in Figure~\ref{fig:IAF-counterex}, assuming $\LocsTarget=\{\loc_1, \loc_2\}$, all parameters valuations greater than $\frac{1}{2}$ ensure unavoidability since both branches go to \LocsTarget.
+But all valuations less or equal to $\frac{1}{2}$ also do because only the upper branch remains.
+Parameters that cut all branches are forbidden using \KLive. \item $\KLive$ (which is a set of valuations over $\Clock \cup \Param$) is necessary to forbid reaching states from which no transition can be taken for any $\edge$, even after some delay, and also to forbid cutting all branches. \end{enumerate}

-The main difference between \AF{} and \RIAF{} is that we use the convergence condition of \IAF{}, which operates on integer hulls instead of symbolic states, hence ensuring termination with the same reasoning as~\RIEF{}.
+The main difference between \AF{} and \RIAF{} is that we use the convergence condition of \IAF{}, which operates on integer hulls instead of symbolic states, hence ensuring termination with the same reasoning as~\RIEF{} (\cref{lemma:finite}).

 We state below the soundness and integer completeness of~\RIAF{}.
-The proofs are easily adapted from those of $\AF$ in~\cite{JLR15}, by using the additional arguments provided in the proof of $\RIEF$, and in particular \cref{lemma:finite}.
+The proofs are similar to those of $\AF$ in~\cite{JLR15}, by using the additional arguments provided in the proof of~$\RIEF$, and in particular \cref{lemma:finite}.